sapphirepp/sapphirepp/doc/pages/examples/scattering-only.md

 @snippet{lineno} examples/scattering-only/scattering-only.cpp Main function

 We will run the program inside a try-catch block to catch any exceptions and output them.
-Furthermore, we will use the namespace @ref Sapphire and @ref Sapphire::VFP, so we don't have to prefix the respective classes.
+Furthermore, we will use the namespace @ref sapphirepp and @ref sapphirepp::VFP, so we don't have to prefix the respective classes.

 @snippet{lineno} examples/scattering-only/scattering-only.cpp Try-Catch begin